The Clear Edge

 The psychological shift at 4 months reserve:

-But expansion isn’t one bad month.
-It’s 6-9 months of elevated burn with an uncertain ramp timeline.
+Business feels stable and can handle multiple bad months, survive client loss, and take calculated risks, but expansion isn’t a single bad month; it is 6–9 months of elevated burn with an uncertain ramp timeline.

 Weekly addition Week 16-20: $22.4K/week